woosting/turris-notes/howtos/lxc/nfs/nfs-mount.md

 # Mount NFS

 1. Install NFS tooling (on the client): `apt install nfs-common`
-2. WORK AROUND* the [nfs-common failing to start bug][1]:
+2. WORK AROUND* the [nfs-common failing to start in Debian template bug][1]:

-	> ATERNATIVE: Use another container template rendering this workaround superfluous (tested with 'Ubuntu Yakkety').
+	> ATERNATIVE: Using another template renders this workaround superfluous (tested with 'Ubuntu Yakkety').

 	> NOTE: This step is a workaround for the [nfs-common failing to start bug][1] in the provided Debian template for Turris Omnia.
 Once this is resolved regular linux procedures can be used.

 	```bash